sstuqtd/editor-framework/docs/README.md

-This section explains how to extend Fireball Editor by creating and modifying packages with the [Editor framework](https://github.com/fireball-x/editor-framework) API.
+This section explains how to extend Editor-Framework by creating and modifying packages with the [Editor framework](https://github.com/cocos-creator/editor-framework) API.

 ## Getting Started